lambdatoast/lambdatoast.github.com/_drafts/values-types-functors.md

 1. A type system must decide if a term has been given a type, or if a type can be inferred for that term.
 What determines the convenience or utility of a type system?
+2. What would it mean to say that a type system is not as expressive as another one?

 ## 8. Properties.
 Rules.
 Laws.